sylefeb/Silice/projects/ice-v/IceVDualFermata.md

 For details on the compilation process, please take a look at [Makefile.fermata](Makefile.fermata).

+The demo reproduces an old-school tunnel effect, which requires large pre-computed tables stored in ROM.
+It uses both cores for faster drawing, since all rendering occurs from the CPU cores directly into VRAM.

+The main source code is [./src/tunnel_fermata.c](./src/tunnel_fermata.c)

 ## Memory interface

 Since we are using a more elaborate memory, we need to define its interface.